CALTRANS QUICK-BUILD PILOT

 Quick-build projects have accelerated local road safety by allowing public agencies to rapidly deploy paint, planter boxes, soft-hit bollards, and other cost-effective infrastructure to enhance bicycle and pedestrian safety.
 But quick-build has rarely been used on roadways that Caltrans repairs and maintains.
 Many state routes double as local streets, and they are often among the most dangerous streets in a town or city, especially for people walking and biking.

-CalBike is sponsoring the Caltrans Quick-Build Project Pilot Program Bill, AB 891.
-This bill would create a pilot, allowing Caltrans to use quick-build techniques to address unsafe conditions on state routes in months rather than years, bypassing the protracted planning and funding cycles typically required for Caltrans projects.
+CalBike sponsored the Caltrans Quick-Build Project Pilot Program Bill, AB 891.
+This bill would have created a pilot, allowing Caltrans to use quick-build techniques to address unsafe conditions on state routes in months rather than years, bypassing the protracted planning and funding cycles typically required for Caltrans projects.

 Local governments already use quick-build to pilot new bikeways and other active transportation infrastructure.
 The Caltrans Quick-Build Pilot Program would bring fast, effective safety improvements to some of the streets that need them most.